How to check you are

 Contact by SMS or WhatsApp

-❌ CRC staff will never contact you by text message, WhatsApp, or other instant messaging service.
+❌ We will never contact you by text message, WhatsApp, or other instant messaging service.

-⚠️ If you receive a message claiming to be from the CRC, report it
+⚠️ If you receive a message claiming to be from us, report it

-✅ The current team are listed on our meet the team page
+✅ The current team are on the meet the team page

 How to spot scam messages